WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Helane Becker

-Okay, all right.
-That makes sense.
-And so my other question is on ancillary revenue.
-So, as you go through the densification process and as you, I guess from this own P&L and or will ancillary revenue show us in that line item and for WestJet as the general line, and then how high can -- I ask that question as bad way as could ask it.
-Where do you see ancillary is going?
+And then my other question is on employee revenue.
+So as you go through the densification process, and now will Swoop have its own P&L or will employee revenue show up in that line item?
+And for WestJet as the general line, and then how high can -- I asked that question as badly as I could ask it.
+Where do you see ancillaries going?

 Gregg Saretsky

-So, the results from that segment, they will all be rolled and reported at a aggregated level.
-So, it will -- our results next year will benefit from the ancillary revenue that will be driven through the Swoop operation and we expect that Swoop level ancillaries that look very familiar to the U.S. ULCCs.
-So, we’re about $19 a guest currently on the mainline operation, and I would expect that we should be able to get 2x that on Swoop.
+So the results in that segment is they’ll all be rolled and reported at a aggregated level.
+So our results next year will benefit from the ancillary revenue that will be driven through the Swoop operation, and we expect that Swoop will have ancillaries that look very similar to the US, ULCCs.
+So we’re about $19 a guest currently on the mainline operation, and I would expect that we should be able to get 2x that on Swoop.

 Helane Becker

-Okay, great.
-And then is there an accounting change coming for the way you have to account for that, will that just be rolled up into passenger revenue going forward?
+And then is there an accounting change coming for the way you have to account for that?
+Will that just be rolled up into passenger revenue going forward?

 Harry Taylor

-There are some accounting changes -- Helane, this is Harry, Helane, under IFRS 15 and we will disclose what those changes are.
-It’s not blanket; it depend, there is change, cancel fees, there is no shows, there is a credit card related, there is a number of elements under this, as I imagine as you know.
-So, we will quantify the impact and disclose it., once we’ve completed our work.
+There are some accounting changes, Helane, this is Harry.
+Helane, under IFRS 15, and we will disclose what those changes are, it’s not blanket, there’s change cancel fees, there’s no shows, there’s credit card related, there’s a number of elements under this as I imagine you know.
+So we will quantify the impact and disclose it once we’ve completed our work.

 Operator